- Personal Injury

 There are numerous types of prostitution charges, including:

 No matter your charge, contact our Glendale prostitution defense lawyer for legal help.
 A defense attorney will be able to represent you during court appearances, explain your charges and develop a defense strategy to reach the best possible outcome.
 A prostitution charge can have serious consequences, just like in any other criminal case, having an experienced lawyer by your side can make the difference.
-Call The Law Offices of John Phebus for a free initial case review (623) 847-7117.
+Call a Glendale prostitution defense attorney from The Law Offices of John Phebus for a free initial case review at (623) 847-7117.

 Arizona Revised Statute 13-1002 defines solicitation as commanding, encouraging, requesting or soliciting another person into committing illegal acts or conduct with the intent to promote the commission of the crime, in a way that would establish that person’s complicity in the commission of the crime.
 While, technically, solicitation can refer to enticing or demanding someone to engage in any type of criminal activity, the most common use of this charge is solicitation for prostitution.